nhsconnect/gpconnect/pages/appointments/appointments_design.md

 Are appointment amendments and/or cancellations only able to be made by organisations which booked them originally?

-<span class="label label-success">SELECTED</span> Cancellation and amendments to future Appointment Description and Comment, can be made by any organisation participating in a GP Connect Appointment Management data-sharing agreement with the appointment hosting organisation.
+<span class="label label-success">SELECTED</span> Cancellation and amendments to future Appointment Description and Comment, can be made by any organisation participating in a GP Connect Appointment Management data sharing agreement with the appointment hosting organisation.

 ## Tentative appointment booking ##